🔼The name Philippi in the Bible

 Long before Rome rose to prominence, the prophet Jeremiah wrote, "They say: 'Peace, peace,' but there is no peace" (Jeremiah 8:11), and even the first century Roman historian Tacitus bravely recorded the lament of a Caledonian commander named Galgacus, who called the Romans, "Robbers of the world, exhausting the earth with their world-wide plunder [...].
 Robbery, slaughter and plunder they lyingly call empire.
 They create a wasteland, and call it peace" (Agricola.1.30).

 It's by no means odd that Hitler was so endeared by the Roman empire that he derived nearly his entire Nazi house-style from it.
 His whole philosophy was Roman, including his obsession with the Jewish Question, that is: what to do with folks who don't fit the grid, and that either by choice or disability.
-The Roman Empire contained about 300 million people in its heyday, and Josephus reported that during festivals 3 million people flocked to Jerusalem.
+The Roman Empire contained about 300 million people in its heyday, and Josephus reported that during festivals 3 million people flocked to Jerusalem (for more on Josephus, see our article on Dalmanutha).
 That means that during festivals, 1% of the empire was not partaking in productivity and military functions, and that weakened the very fabric of Roman society.
 The destruction of Jerusalem in 70 AD was not simply the accidental result of a peace-keeping intervention, but a calculated effort to destroy resistance against man-made order.
 If Hitler had won the war, we would now, with some disdainful glee, call D-Day the Great American Revolt.

 🔼Christ and antichrist